Image: NASA/JPL/University of Arizona

 The questioning ended a couple of minutes later.
 Grable left the room, fuming.
 "Get this little punk outta here," he said to the uniformed officer guarding the door.

 News travels fast in a small town, and within a day or two everyone knew we'd been hauled in for questioning regarding the disappearance of Skip and Sally.
-It didn't matter that we'd been found innocent without even being charged—the court of public opinion brought us in guilty.
+It didn't matter if we'd been found innocent without even being charged—the court of public opinion brought us in guilty.
 Chuck and I were ostracized; the citizens of Mont Clayton dealt with us curtly, and only when they had to.
 Mom wasn't so abrupt in her dealings with us, but she would never wholly trust us again.
 It hurt.
 'Nuff said.

 Mom didn't have the heart to fire Chuck and me, even though our presence was killing business.
 So we did the honorable thing and quit.
 Mom hired part-timers to take our place, and business predictably increased.
 The store made enough to support all of us, which was a good thing since Chuck couldn't find a job and I had to search far to get one, at a lumber yard down in Butler.
 It paid shit, but at least I was working.
 Chuck offered me the Hornet for use in commuting, but I never drove it.
 I preferred to take the bus.